Try one or more of these fun things to do at the park with your family!

 Or if there’s a pond or lake at the park, jump in a kayak or canoe for a boat ride — one of our favorite summer outings!
 Here are some great Tips for Kayaking with Kids to inspire you!

 There are some great family volunteer opportunities in local, state and national parks.
-You can help keep the trails clean, take care of your local pond or assist during community event days.
+First, you can help keep the trails clean, take care of your local pond or assist during community event days.

 A few of our favorite ‘park-related reads’ include: